Online Application Log in, scroll to bottom, complete application

 - Applicant: An Eligible Family Member who has applied for full-time admission as an undergraduate to a college or university that participates in the Tuition Exchange program.
 Scholarships are not granted for graduate study, non-degree study, or second undergraduate degrees.

 - By October 1 of the preceding academic year family members of PTS employees who are seeking TE program certification will notify the TE Liaison Officer of intent to apply for TE certification by completing the on-line PTS Tuition Exchange Application Form found in my.pts.edu.
-The PTS TE Liaison Officer is the Director of Financial Aid.
+At PTS, the TE Liaison Officer is the Director of Financial Aid.

-- If the number of Applicants for certification exceeds the corresponding balance of available TE export semesters or their equivalent, Applicants will be selected based on the related Eligible Employee’s years of completed PTS service (month, day, year).
+- If the number of applicants for certification exceed the number of allowable exports, applicants will be selected based on the related Eligible Employee’s years of completed PTS service (month, day, year).
 If an applicant is related to two Eligible Employees, the employee with the highest seniority should apply.
 In the case of applicants whose eligible employees have equal seniority, the next level of priority will be determined by financial need; measured by the Expected Family Contribution (EFC) on the Free Application for Federal Student Aid (FAFSA).

 - Applications for TE certification shall be made to the TE Liaison Officer and shall be acted upon by a selection committee composed of the TE Liaison Officer, the President (or his/her designee), and an appointee made by the President.
 Employees with family members currently eligible or eligible within 4 years are not allowed to serve on the committee.
 Should the TE Liaison Officer become ineligible to serve on the committee, the President will appoint another committee member.
 Should the President be ineligible to serve on the committee his/her designee shall serve on the committee in the President’s place and appoint all other members otherwise to be appointed by the President.